AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 6.2.5 Blocks MUST NOT assume that a specific, or any, controller has been invoked for current request.

 6.2.6 Templates MUST NOT instantiate objects.
-All objects MUST be passed from the Block object.
+All objects MUST be passed from the Block objects.

 ### 6.3.
 Data Access (Persistence) layer